derricktan23/CapCut-Companion/README.md

-# **CapCut Companion Backend**
+# CapCut Companion Backend

-The **CapCut Companion Backend** is a Flask-based application that powers the CapCut AI Assistant.
-It provides APIs for chatbot interactions, survey handling, RAG (Retrieval-Augmented Generation) document management, and customer insights.
-This backend is designed to enhance user experience by integrating AI-driven features for video editing.
+The **CapCut Companion Backend** is a Flask application that supports the CapCut AI Assistant.
+It provides APIs for chatbot interactions, survey management, document handling, and customer insights.

 ---